Basic Things to Know When Planning a Trip to Italy

 - Exploring the mosaics of Ravenna: The mosaics in Ravenna are just one example of Italy’s many preserved works of art.

-- Visit Milan: Milan is a global capital of fashion and design.
+- Visit Milan: Milan is one of the best places to visit in Northern Italy.
+It’s a global capital of fashion and design.
 It also has lots of great restaurants, cathedrals, and museums to explore.

 Fast Facts About Italy